Holding Space: Makers Within and Beyond Confinement

 At the age of 30, armed with a toy gun, Ray Materson committed three robberies to support his addiction to heroin and cocaine.
 Ultimately, arrested and sent to prison for 15 years, he developed renewed faith and was inspired to try his hand at embroidery using thread gleaned from socks and cloth torn from prison bed sheets.
 His designs quickly drew the attention of fellow inmates as well as galleries in New York City; he exhibits his work frequently and is represented by Andrew Edlin Gallery, Bowery Street, Manhattan.

-An artist who spent twenty-five years working as a criminal defense lawyer, Glynn Cartledge’s work explores ideas of criminality, incarceration, recidivism, and justice in America.
+As an artist who spent twenty-five years working as a criminal defense lawyer, Glynn Cartledge’s work explores ideas of criminality, incarceration, recidivism, and justice in America.
 She is the recipient of numerous awards and fellowships including the American Jurisprudence Award, Atlantic Center for the Arts Fellowship; Santa Fe Art Institute Justice Fellowship; Nevada Arts Council Visual Arts Fellowship and Project Fellowship; and the Pollock-Krasner Fellowship, among others.
 Her work has been exhibited nationally and internationally and she has a current solo exhibition at the decommissioned Nevada State Prison in Carson City, Nevada

 Ausettua AmorAmenkum is cultural educator, professor of African and Hip-Hop Dance at Tulane University, BigQueen of The Washitaw Nation Black Masking Indians, the Director of Kumbuka African Drum & Dance Collective and Co-Director of The Graduates, a performance group of formerly incarcerated women.
 Ausettua is the acting Project Manager of the New Orleans Mardi Gras Indian Cooperative.
 She is committed to the preservation, presentation and documentation of African, African American and indigenous New Orleans culture across various artistic mediums.